15 Things To Do In Ethiopia: Experience Nature And Culture

 Photo: Radosław Botev / Wikimedia Commons

 Lake Tana, the largest lake in Ethiopia, is the source of the Blue Nile, one of the most important rivers in Africa.
 A boat trip on Lake Tana takes you to several historic monasteries and churches, some of which date back to the 14th century.
 The Ura Kidane Mihret Monastery, located on the Zege Peninsula, is particularly famous for its stunning frescoes and tranquil setting.
 To experience the religious history of Ethiopia and the country’s beauty in peace, visit Lake Tana.
-The lake’s quiet waters and the old buildings surrounding the lake are really an experience in themselves.
+It is one of the most scenic lakes in South Africa.

 Location: Lake Tana, Amhara Region, Ethiopia